afritzler/sap-jvm-docker/README.md

 # sap-jvm-docker

-Alpine Based Docker Image containing the SAP JVM
+Debian Based Docker Image containing the SAP JVM

+## References

+This setup is based on the [OpenJDK Docker images](https://github.com/AdoptOpenJDK/openjdk-docker).